How To Make Compost

 Step 6 - Keep adding layers to your pile until it reaches about 1m high.

-compost bin Keep your compost heap moist which aids the process.
-You can buy accelerators to speed up the process, but borage leaves also do the trick.
 This way it should take about three months for your compost to be ready.
 You can check it buy turning it every month or measuring the temperature of the heap by sticking in a metal rod to the centre.
 If the rod comes out hot, it’s probably ready!

 Other types of compost: